Remove People From Photos: 6 Clients, One Editable Canvas

 • 42 finished, branded assets shipped per week across all clients, up from 18

-• Monthly retainer floor raised from $2,400 to $3,600
+• Monthly retainer floor raised

-• Weekly working hours dropped from 52 to 41
+• Weekly working hours reduced

-Voss now uses that recovered day for strategy work — brand audits, content calendar reviews, founder positioning conversations — which is what her clients were paying her judgment for in the first place.
+Jordan now uses that recovered day for strategy work — brand audits, content calendar reviews, founder positioning conversations — which is what her clients were paying her judgment for in the first place.
 The production layer was always meant to be the means, not the deliverable.

 For the broader picture of solo-creator visual work, see AI Photoshoot for Creators and Visual Brand Strategy.
 For consultants evaluating where their current toolchain still costs them time, the comparison in Canva Alternatives lays out which app handles which step.